Table of Contents

 What is stuttering?

-Stuttering is a problem commonly associated with childhood.
-But for some people, it can last a lifetime.
 Stuttering is a condition that affects a person’s ability to speak smoothly.
 It can cause them to repeat words, parts of sentences, or sounds.
 Someone who stutters might prolong the pronunciation of a single word or sound.
 They may tense up their facial muscles as they struggle to speak.
-Stuttering is frustrating because you notice it in yourself.
-You can see that others notice it, too.

-Most cases of stuttering begin in childhood.
-It starts between the ages of 2 and 6 as their vocabulary begins to develop.
-It usually stops by the time they enter school.
-Fewer than 1% of stuttering cases are in adults.
+Most cases of stuttering begin when children are between 2 and 6 years old, when they are developing their vocabulary.
+Boys are more likely to stutter than girls.
+Stuttering usually stops by the time children enter school, but adults can stutter, too.
+However, fewer than 1% of cases are found in adults.

 Symptoms of stuttering